tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

   %matplotlib inline
   ```

-* Since we are going to make an authenticated connection to the Alpaca API through its SDK, we need to store our Alpaca API and secret keys into out `.env` files and named them as `ALPACA_API_KEY` and `ALPACA_SECRET_KEY` respectively.
+* Since we are going to make an authenticated connection to the Alpaca API through its SDK, we need to store our Alpaca API and secret keys into our `.env` file and name them as `ALPACA_API_KEY` and `ALPACA_SECRET_KEY` respectively.

 * After importing the required Python libraries, we have to load the environment variables using the `load_dotenv()` function and store the Alpaca keys as Python variables.